AdaGold/tree-practice/README.md

 ## Optionals

-- `delete(value)` - This method removes a node from the tree.
-Also add tests for the method.
 - `bfs` - This method returns an array with the tree elements in a level-by-level order (see [Breadth-First traversal](https://www.cs.bu.edu/teaching/c/tree/breadth-first/))